latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Community action agency assistance programs Louisiana
+Community action agency assistance programs in Louisiana

 Find how to get help, including grants, education or employment services, from a Louisiana community action agency near you.
 Apply for emergency hardship grants to pay for bills such as housing, electric or rent.
 Or get help with job training, free budgeting workshops, information on computers for adults or kids and more.
 Learn more on community action association and services in Louisiana.